nextensio/docs/content/en/Architecture/policyattr/_index.md

 hence all the attributes are created selecting the "Array" radio button to "False"

 The attribute editor is not saying WHAT the value is.
 The attribute editor does not know the values.
-The value for the same attribute of course can be different for different users or hosts or AppGroups.
+The value for the same attribute can of course be different for different users or Apps or AppGroups.
 The customer has to ensure that correct values are entered in order to get correct results from any policies, and hence correct and expected behavior.
 The attribute editor cannot ensure correctness of data.

-### Host Attributes
+### App Attributes

-We show below  adding the attributes required for the AWS/Digital ocean example for host appx.awesomecustomer.com.
+We show below  adding the attributes required for the AWS/Digital ocean example for application appx.awesomecustomer.com.
 This section also needs an understanding of the [Routing](/architecture/routing.html) section to get a complete picture

-Add host
+Add App
 :-------------------------:
 ![](/architecture/policyattr/host_add.jpg)

-Edit host
+Edit App
 :-------------------------:
 ![](/architecture/policyattr/host_edit.jpg)